owahlgren/polygon-docs/docs/cdk/get-started/deploy-validium/deploy-validium-node.md

 You can find `genesis.json` inside `~/cdk-validium/cdk-validium-contracts-0.0.2/deployment/`

-The information we are going to append:
+The values we are going to append to the `genesis.json` would be something like:

 ```bash
 #~/cdk-validium/cdk-validium-contracts-0.0.2/deployment/genesis.json